GabeScott/standard-works-vault/General Conference/2014 October - Rescue in Unity.md

 Full-time missionaries are great resources to the wards in these rescue efforts.
 They are young and full of energy.
 They love to have a list of specific names of people to work with.
 They enjoy working together with ward members.
 They know these are great finding opportunities for them.
 They are devoted to establishing the Lord’s kingdom.
 They have a strong testimony that they will become more Christlike as they participate in these rescuing efforts.

 In conclusion, may I share with you one more hidden treasure found in this scripture account.
-It is in verse 5: “When Jesus saw their faith” (emphasis added).
-I had not noticed this in the past—their faith.
+It is in [[Mark 2.5|verse 5]]: “When Jesus saw *their* faith” (emphasis added).
+I had not noticed this in the past—*their* faith.
 Our combined faith will also affect the well-being of others.

 Who were those people that Jesus mentioned?
 They could well include the four who carried the man with palsy, the man himself, the people who had prayed for him, and all those who were there listening to the preaching of Jesus and cheering quietly in their hearts for the soon-to-come miracle.
 They could also include a spouse, a parent, a son or a daughter, a missionary, a quorum president, a Relief Society president, a bishop, and a faraway friend.
 We can all help one another.
 We should always be anxiously engaged in seeking to rescue those in need.

 I testify that Jesus Christ is a God of miracles.
 Jesus Christ loves us all and has the power to save and heal, both physically and spiritually.
 When we assist Him in His mission of saving souls, we too will be rescued in the process.
 I so testify in His holy name, even Jesus Christ, amen.

-This address was delivered in Cantonese.
+[^1]: See, for example, Thomas S. Monson, [“Our Responsibility to Rescue,”](https://churchofjesuschrist.org/study/ensign/2013/10/our-responsibility-to-rescue?lang=eng) *Ensign* or *Liahona,* Oct.
+2013, 5.